arunprabu/my-react-app-ford-oct-2024/Reference.md

   ======================
     7 Characteristics
     -----------------
-      1. Pages should NOT reload
+      1. Pages should NOT reload [DONE]
       2. URL should change [DONE]
-      3. Browser history should be maintained w/o page refresh
+      3. Browser history should be maintained w/o page refresh [DONE]
-      4. Header and Footer should not be loaded again and again
+      4. Header and Footer should not be loaded again and again [DONE]
-      5. The section header and footer should show contextual updates
+      5. The section in between header and footer should show contextual updates [DONE]
-      6. Active Menu should be set
+      6. Active Menu should be set [TODO]
-      7. Page Title should also be changed
+      7. Page Title should also be changed [TODO]